suite22/oregon-healthcare-website-retro/README.md

 - "In January, the state asked Marion County Circuit Court Judge Courtland Geyer to force Oracle to declassify some of those half a million pages of documents that "support plaintiff's claims and undermine Oracle's false media campaign that the health insurance exchange 'worked' in February 2014."
 Oracle argued the state simply wanted to leak the documents to reporters, who would write stories embarrassing to the company."
     - More public information would be great.
+- "He castigated his own company for bringing an "army" of programmers to Oregon who were "rapoing [sic] the state f [sic] Oregon on something that will never work well."
+Oracle claimed the email was taken out of context."
+    - What other context would improve this remark?
+- "Rather than wait for January and the scheduled start of the trial, he [Geyer] has recently ordered the combatants into mediation."
+    - Does that mean fewer documents and proceedings will be made public?

 ### Documents Oracle Doesn't Want You To Read About Cover Oregon - Audio Interview
 #### article2